 Donating produce grown by employees in workplace gardens is one of a number of ways to alleviate hunger locally and add value to the community.
 In addition to encouraging direct giving through workplace gardening, employers can consider these national programs:

-Feeding America is the nation's leading domestic hunger relief organization and is our primary nonprofit partner to address hunger.
-The Feeding America network supplies 61,000 charitable agencies that distribute food directly to families through local food pantries, soup kitchens, emergency shelters, after-school programs, Kids Cafes, and community kitchens.
+Feeding America is the nation’s leading domestic hunger relief organization and is C&S’s primary nonprofit partner in addressing hunger.
+The Feeding America network supplies 61,000 charitable agencies that distribute food directly to families through local food pantries, soup kitchens, emergency shelters, after-school programs, community kitchens, and Kids’ Cafes.

-Launched in 1995, Plant A Row (PAR) is a public service program that encourages gardeners to plant an extra row of produce each year and donate their surplus to local food banks, soup kitchens and service organizations to help feed America’s hungry.
-Since it's inception, people involved in plant a row for the hungry have donated They have donated millions of pounds of fresh vegetables, herbs, and fruit.
-An initiative of the Gardens Writers Association and the GWA Foundation, PAR provides focus, training, direction and support to volunteer committees that promote gardening at the local level.
-They also assist in coordinating the local food collection systems and monitoring the volume of donations being provided to food agencies.
+Plant-A-Row is a national program that encourages gardeners to plant an extra row or percent for people in their communities.
+Local food banks, soup kitchens and service organizations receive the garden produce to help feed people at risk or experiencing hunger in America.
+Since its inception, Plant-A-Row has encouraged people to donate millions of pounds of fresh vegetables, herbs, and fruits.
+An initiative of the Garden Communicators International (formerly Garden Writers’ Association), Plant-A-Row provides training, direction, and support to volunteer communities that promote gardening at the local level.
+They also assist in coordinating local food collection systems and tracking donations provided to agencies.